mitsuhiko/systemfd/README.md

 inserted.
 The server replies with N `WSAPROTOCOL_INFOW` structures.
 The client is expected to count the number of bytes and act accordingly.

 This protocol is currently somewhat of a hack and might change.
-It's only exists to support the `listenfd` crate.
+It only exists to support the `listenfd` crate.